TugboatQA/docs/content/starter-configs/tutorials/lagoon.md

 [Lagoon](https://lagoon.sh/) is a Docker-based hosting service from our friends at [Amazee.io](https://www.amazee.io/).
 If you'd like to start testing your Lagoon-hosted website with Tugboat, follow the tutorial below.

-While both systems are Docker based, they use different architectures under the hood.
+While both systems are Docker-based, they use different architectures under the hood.
 This tutorial will help you configure your Lagoon project to talk to Tugboat, and define your Tugboat configuration to read from Lagoon and build previews of your site.